EarthProgram/did-earth/README.md

 }
 ```
 #### Service
-Services can be defined in a DIDDoc to express means of communicating with the DID subject or associated entities.
+Services can be defined in a DID Document to express means of communicating with the DID subject or associated entities.

 1. **`id`** (string): The value of the `id` property for a Service MUST be a URI conforming to [RFC3986](https://www.rfc-editor.org/rfc/rfc3986).
 A conforming producer MUST NOT produce multiple service entries with the same ID.
 A conforming consumer MUST produce an error if it detects multiple service entries with the same ID.
-It has a follow formats: `<DIDDoc-id>#<service-alias>` or `#<service-alias>`.
+It has a follow formats: `<did-document-id>#<service-alias>` or `#<service-alias>`.
 2. **`type`** (string): The service type and its associated properties SHOULD be registered in the [DID Specification Registries](https://www.w3.org/TR/did-spec-registries/)
 3. **`serviceEndpoint`** (strings): A string that conforms to the rules of [RFC3986](https://www.rfc-editor.org/rfc/rfc3986) for URIs, a map, or a set composed of a one or more strings that conform to the rules of
 [RFC3986](https://www.rfc-editor.org/rfc/rfc3986) for URIs and/or maps.

-##### Example of Service in a DIDDoc
+##### Example of Service in a DID Document

 ```jsonc
 {